hapijs/hapi/docs/style.md

   - No TODOs

   - Line
-    - Provides narrative for the following single code line (or single statement broken for readablity)
+    - Provides narrative for the following single code line (or single statement broken for readability)
     - One line of comment only
     - One newline before and none after the comment line
   ```javascript